pyrmont/testament/README.md

 (setdyn :testament-repl-mode true)
 ```

-This will also stop Testament from exiting your REPL if a test fails.
+This will also stop Testament from exiting your REPL if a test fails, reset the reports between runs, and empty the `module/cache` to prevent old code from running.

 ## API